simonoffcc/simonoffcc/README.md

-# Hi👋

-Hello there!
-I'm Ivan, 19 y.o., a polytechnic student majoring in Software Engineering.

 ## About Me

 - 🎓 Currently, I am a student studying Software Engineering at Peter the Great St. Petersburg Polytechnic University.